noroutine/tobacco-bootstrap/README.md

 * [ResourceController](https://github.com/noroutine/tobacco-demo/blob/master/tobacco-demo-webapp/src/main/java/me/noroutine/ResourcesController.java) automatically exposes your i18n resources to JS so you can reuse them
 * [@IfNoneMatch](https://github.com/noroutine/tobacco-demo/blob/master/tobacco-demo-webapp/src/main/java/me/noroutine/cache/IfNoneMatch.java) annotation lets you make your responses cacheable by browser

-About JPA and database access
+About JPA, database access and security
 -----------------------------

 I didn't bother to configure JPA to create another zillion-and-one archetype for 3-tier Spring web app.
-It's overkill to require full-blown JPA persistence and/or ORM mapping for any project.
+It's not cool and overkill to require full-blown JPA persistence and/or ORM mapping for any project.
 If you need it - you can still set it up though.

 All needed stuff is still there for you to configure or remove at all if you don't need it - it's just commented out and not used from start.

+As for security, there is simple form authentication workflow setup with single user, just to give you something to start with.
+That way you can use home page for experiments and for more serious work you have boring stuff done for you already.

 How to use
 ----------
 _Make sure you have the latest Maven installed, at least version 3.0.4 is required_

-Starting from 1.0.8, the generation of Tobacco projects is super-simple one-liner Anytime you are ready to rock the world with new project:
+Starting from 1.0.8, the generation of Tobacco projects is super-simple one-liner.
+Anytime you are ready to rock the world with new project:

     mvn me.noroutine:tobacco:generate

-This will automatically use the latest Tobacco Bootstrap version found in Maven Central now your project is generated, it is required to setup SCM. git is meant to be used.
+This will automatically use the latest Tobacco Bootstrap version found in Maven Central.

+Now your project is generated, it is required to setup SCM. git is meant to be used (.gitignore is already there for you).

     cd <app-name>
     git init